jayminwest/rowana.ai/README.md

 ## Contributing

-Contributions are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file (if it exists) or open an issue to discuss potential changes.
+Contributions are not currently accepted for this repository.
+Please see the [rowana-core repository](https://github.com/rowana-ai/rowana-core) if you are interested in contributing to the core tool.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if it exists).
+See the [LICENSE](LICENSE) file for details.